betterscientificsoftware/bssw.io/CuratedContent/ResourceTemplate.AggregateBase.md

 See also [ResourceTemplate.AggregateSubresource](ResourceTemplate.AggregateSubresource.md).

-A template for new resources that can be covered well in a single file, rather than as an aggregate, is:
+A template for a new resource that can be handled effectively in a single file, rather than as an aggregate, is:
 [ResourceTemplate.Basic](ResourceTemplate.Basic.md).

 For more information on better scientific software, go to the [Better Scientific Software main page](http://betterscientificsoftware.info).